 Rachel offers a range of professional development workshops for schools, community groups, and university students.

 Clare is a registered teacher and a mum of 3 young children.
 She has used Move to Learn with great success within the classroom, with clients, with her children and also on herself.

 When Clare first begun teaching, she was overwhelmed by the number of students struggling to learn and function optimally within the classroom setting.
 To address this need, she returned to University to study Special Education, graduating with a Masters Degree.
 While much was learnt from further study in the field of education, there remained a small group of children each year that weren’t able to reach their full potential.

-Time spent working as a Gymbaroo teacher helped Clare to discover the power of movement and its role in preventing and addressing Learning Difficulties.
-She is now a Certified Provider of Move to Learn, Rhythmic Movement Training and The Listening Program, using techniques from these methods to help children reach their full potential and THRIVE!
+Time spent working as a Gymbaroo teacher helped Clare to discover the power of movement and its role in preventing and addressing learning, attention and behavioural challenges.

 Diana is an experienced classroom teacher who now owns and operates Activate Learning.

 During 2007 Diana found Move to Learn as a result of a desperate search for something that would help the large number children in her class with learning difficulties.
 Diana then implemented this program into her classroom successfully and to the benefit of the children she taught until the end of 2010.

 During this time Diana developed a passion for helping children with learning difficulties reach their full potential.
 She has trained as an Integrated Listening Systems (sound therapy) practitioner and is also undergoing training as an Extra Lesson practitioner.